Is Meat Essential to a Healthy Adult Diet? Why or Why Not? Part One

 For instance, although we are all uniquely designed, I, myself, am living proof that meat is not essential and, therefore, does not equate to health.
 I do not eat meat, and I am still able to enjoy intense exercise on a daily basis.
 I also recover extremely well, don't have midafternoon energy slumps, and my blood type is O+ to boot (for those that believe our blood type matters that much).
 That being said, I started straight out of the gate with lots of juicing, green smoothies, salads, sprouts, and superfood algae, like spirulina and chlorella, as my staples.

-Now, before anyone takes offense (which is not my intention), I do believe there are many individuals who - depending on the uniqueness of their physiology and biochemistry and life experiences - may need meat and/or do better with some meat in their diet due to the way they may break it down, absorb, and assimilate its constituents in comparison to plant-based sources of protein.
+Now, before anyone takes offense (which is not my intention), I want to be clear: I believe there are many individuals who may genuinely need meat in their diet.
+Depending on the uniqueness of their physiology, biochemistry, and life experiences, some people simply do better with animal-based sources of nutrition.

 Unfortunately, we live in an instant gratification society where we have been programed to reach for quick fixes, instead of understanding and learning to honor the uniqueness of our WHOLE selves to want to do the work and take the time to unravel our challenges and find the root to their causes.